2018 New York Mets season: September

-The Mets started the month with beating the San Francisco Giants two games in-a-row, taking 2 out of 3 games in the series.
-After that, they took 2 of 3 games from the Los Angeles Dodgers and Philadelphia Phillies, thus spoiling their playoff hopes.
+The Mets started the month with taking two out of three games against the San Francisco Giants.
+After that, they took two of three games from the Los Angeles Dodgers and Philadelphia Phillies, thus spoiling their playoff hopes.
 They also clinched their 7th straight season with a winning record against the Phillies, one short of a major league record, in that series.
-The Mets then played a rainy 4-game series with the Miami Marlins managing to win 3 out of 4; the one loss by the NL Cy Young candidate Jacob deGrom. deGrom pitched 7 innings and gave up two runs making his current ERA 1.71, but Jose Urena outdueled him.
+The Mets then played a rainy four-game series against the last-place Miami Marlins managing to win three out of four; the one loss by the NL Cy Young candidate Jacob deGrom.
+DeGrom pitched 7 innings and gave up two runs making his current ERA 1.71, but José Ureña outdueled him.